DRIVER-EU/test-bed-design/doc/developers.md

 - A new schema representing your message
 - And there is no financial hurdle preventing adoption

-Even though the test-bed does not use HLA or DIS internally, there are many simulators that provide a HLA or DIS export, and that can be useful for a trial or exercise.
+Even though the test-bed does not use HLA or DIS internally, there are many simulators that provide a HLA or DIS export, and that can be useful for a Trial or exercise.
 In those cases, a HLA or DIS simulation environment can be created, as is done normally, including a gateway service to bridge the gap with our test-bed: typically, such a gateway has an HLA connector to retrieve information from the HLA/DIS side, and a subset of the information is published in the CSS.
 And vice versa.
 Even though this kind of integration if suboptimal, in practice, this is not really noticeable.